hpkhanh1610/face_generation_DCGAN_pytorch/README.md

-# Face Generation using Deep Convolutional Generative Adverasial Network (DCGAN) in PyTorch
+# Face Generation using Deep Convolutional Generative Adversarial Network (DCGAN) in PyTorch

 In this project, we'll define and train a DCGAN on a dataset of faces.
 The goal is to get a generator network to generate *new* images of faces that look as realistic as possible!